Skip to Content

 Estimated Reading Time: 1 Minutes

 Your application can store the resulting text streams in a variety of ways, but it will be difficult to identify constructs like sentences and paragraphs.
 What the eye recognizes as a logical arrangement of text is not always how a parsing or WordFinder application will present it.
-Writing the extracted text as XML (or any other format) would need to be handled by your application.
+Writing the extracted text as XML (or any other format) needs to be handled by your application.

 Can the text be extracted from a PDF and stored in XML format?